About

 Dr. Russell Webster served as the Head of the Department of Obstetrics in Saint John, New Brunswick from 1978 to 1999.
 He was a skilled surgeon and an exceptional clinician, having welcomed thousands of newborns into this world.
 When his granddaughter, Maria, was born in September 2006, he sensed that there was something unusual.
 Although her first few weeks of life seemed routine, he noted unusual eye movements and began to suspect that all was not well.
 It was months later that Maria was diagnosed with ALG9-CDG.

 Mollie McGuire was hired by the FoG to work as a student intern.
 During her time with the FoG she published an article in the Dalhousie Medical Alumni Association magazine VoxMeDal.
-This article below outlines the FoG initiative and the collaborative research being guided by Dr. Thomas Pulinilkunnil and Dr. Petra Kienesberger.
+The article, posted below, outlines the FoG initiative and the collaborative research being guided by Dr. Thomas Pulinilkunnil and Dr. Petra Kienesberger.
+(McGuire, Mollie.
+2014.
+A Labor of Love for a Parent and Physician.
+VoxMeDAL: 34-35.)